dhruvdevu/GenreClassificationDL/index.md

 Our model had an F1 score of 0.52 and an average precision of 0.48, significantly better than the LSTM and the baseline.

-We also look at the confusion matrix for our CNN model:
+We also looked at the confusion matrix for our best performin model, the CNN model:
 <img width="800" height="800" src="Pictures/ipyPlots/genre_confusion_better.png" alt="confusion">
 This matrix has mixed but reasonable results.
 We do see an overall diagonal structure.
 Some genres are well identified - Rock, RnB, Latin, Rap, New Age, and Electronic.
 We also see that songs labelled in Punk and Metal are often classified as Rock, (or eachother), indicating that our model learns that these genres are musically similar.
 Our confusion matrix shows that our model often classifies many models as Rock by default - this was a problem we faced even more prominently until we downsampled rock in our dataset.
 This could also result from teh fact that 'Rock' as a label is musically very diverse - bands like the Beatles and AC/DC sound very different but could both be classified as Rock.
 Nevertheless, the diagonal structure of our confusion matrix is promising for our model.

-### t-SNE
+### Latent Embedding Representation: t-SNE
 We plot the **CNN** embedding vectors of 3,000 songs.
-We can clearly see a clustering of the songs.
-Our model also picked up on other interesting song characteristics.
+We can clearly see a clustering of the songs which we consider a success considering the problem statement.

+Surprisingly, our model also picked up on other interesting song characteristics.
 While the clust around (70, -10) has Pop, Rock, and Latin mixed, the majority of the songs appear to be by Latin singers.
 An interesting further direction would be to evaluate which features contribute to this clustering and which parts of the model are activated most when given such songs.

 <iframe width="900" height="620" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/cnn-tsne-scatter-genre.html"></iframe>